 Enzyme and genetic testing also can be done before birth to see if an unborn baby has a disease-causing GLA mutation.
 At about 10 weeks of pregnancy, a placenta sample may be used for these tests, while the liquid surrounding the fetus may be collected and analyzed at about 15 weeks (just past three months) of gestation.

 Newborn screening for Fabry disease typically involves collecting a blood spot from a heel prick and analyzing the levels of Gal A activity.
 So far, newborn screening programs to detect the disease have been implemented in Taiwan and some U.S. states, including Illinois, Missouri, and Tennessee.

-- A test for lyso-Gb3, another fatty substance that accumulates as a result of alpha-galactosidase A deficiency, in the blood or in the urine also can detect the presence of the disease.
+A test for lyso-Gb3, another fatty substance that accumulates in the blood or in the urine as a result of Gal A deficiency, also can help to achieve a Fabry diagnosis, particularly in female patients, and indicate the severity of the disease.

 Fabry Disease News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.